Prehistoric Cyprus: Iron Age

 In the 8th century, numerous Phoenician colonies were founded, like Kart-Hadasht ('New Town'), present day Larnaca and Salamis.
 The oldest cemetery of Salamis has indeed produced children's burials in Canaanite jars, clear indication of Phoenician presence already in the LCIIIB (11th century).
 Similar jar burials have been found in cemeteries in Kourion-Kaloriziki and Palaepaphos-Skales near Kouklia.
 In Skales, many Levantine imports and Cypriote imitations of Levantine forms have been found and point to a Phoenician expansion even before the end of the 11th century.

 The 8th century BC saw a marked increase of wealth in Cyprus.
 Communications to the east and west were on the ascent and this created a prosperous society.
 Testifying to this wealth are the so-called royal tombs of Salamis, which, although plundered, produced a large abundance of wealth.
 Sacrifices of horses, bronze tripods and huge cauldrons decorated with sirens, griffins etc., chariots with all their ornamentation and the horses' gear, ivory beds and thrones exquisitely decorated were all deposited into the tombs' "dromoi" for the sake of their masters.

 The late 8th century saw the spreading of the Iliad and the Odyssey.
 Funerary customs at Salamis and elsewhere were greatly influenced by these poems.
 The deceased were given skewers and firelogs in order to roast their meat, a practice found in contemporary Argos and Crete, recalling the similar gear of Achilles when he entertained other Greek heroes in his tent.
 Honey and oil, described by Homer as offerings to the dead are also found at Salamis, and the flames of fire that consumed the deceased were quenched with wine as it happened to Patroclus' body after it was given to the flames.
-The hero's ashes were gathered carefully wrapped into a linen cloth and put into a golden urn.
+As described by Homer for the funeral of Patroclus, the hero's ashes were gathered carefully and placed into a golden urn, which was then covered with a soft linen cloth.

-At Salamis the ashes of the deceased are also wrapped into a cloth and deposited into a bronze cauldron.
+At Salamis, the remains of a thin cloth containing or covering burned human remains were identified in a bronze vessel in Tomb 1.

 The Prehistoric Period came to an end with the writing of the first works that still survive, first by the Assyrians, then by Greeks and Romans.